cyberbotics/webots-doc/reference/robot.md

 This function can be used to get [Joystick](joystick.md), [Keyboard](keyboard.md) and [Mouse](mouse.md) input without calling the `wb_robot_step` function, this is useful to prevent the simulation from running until a specific user input event occurs.
 This function blocks the simulation and will return:
   - as soon as an event which type is defined by the `event_type` argument occurs (the list of available types is defined in [this table](#helper-enumeration-to-interpret-the-event_type-argument-and-return-value-of-the-wb_robot_wait_for_user_input_event-function)).
-  - when the amout of milliseconds specified by the `timeout` argument has passed.
+  - when the amount of milliseconds specified by the `timeout` argument has passed.
 This timeout is expressed in real time and not in simulation time.
+  - when Webots wishes to terminate the controller (in that case `WB_EVENT_QUIT` is returned).

 It is possible to combine event types in order to return as soon as one of the event occurs: